-All you need to make a flip book is a pack of post-it notes, some dot stickers, and a good pen.
-A binder clip is handy—it helps keep the post-it pack bound after it’s been thumbed through a few times.
-You can find these supplies at any office supply store.
+Flip books are an artistic masterpiece and the kids’ version are even more so.
+On today’s episode of kids’ DIY, we are featuring this brilliant craft that is just as fun as it is smart.
+And worry not, you don’t need a bunch of supplies to make a flip book — all you need is a pack of post-it notes, some dot stickers and a good pen.
+Easy right?
+We thought so too.
+But don’t get carried away because you also need a binder clip, which though optional, is essential for keeping the post-it pack together after it’s been thumbed through a few times.
+You can easily find these supplies at any office supply store.
+Now, shall we?

 Pack of post-it notes (bright colors are fun!)

 Dot stickers (like the kind you use for stoop sales)